digirati-co-uk/delft-exhibition-converter/exercises/starter.md

 Just underneath the message saying "No annotations", click **Create annotation**.

 The action now switches to the canvas itself.
-Usually, you would be drawing a box on the Canvas to describe a particular feature, but here we want to target the entire canvas.
+This is because usually, you would be drawing a box on part of the Canvas to describe a particular region, but for this info panel we want to target the entire canvas.
+To do this we will make a normal annotation and then update its `target` to reference the entire canvas.

 (todo)